asokratis/python-currency-anywhere/README.md

 * **legacy_user**: For a limited time, [Fixer currently offers additional features for free to legacy users](https://fixer.io/signup/legacy), such as the ability to use any currency as your base and SSL support.
 Please turn this flag on if you are a legacy user.
 If this flag is turned off, our script will do some workarounds to still be able to use any currency as your base.
 * **no_header**: Output does not display header which can be useful when appending data to existing files.
 * **sort_by_symbol**: By default, the output is sorted by date in ascending order and then by currency symbol in ascending order.
 This flag overrides the default sorting with currency symbol in ascending order and then by date in ascending order.
+* **output_fluctuation**: Sorts output in the same format as flag parameter sort_by_symbol and displays fluctuation data by adding the following two columns within the output: perc_diff and difference.

 ### Output
 **1. currency_name** (Currency Name)<br>